Ospemifene oral tablets

 What is this medicine?

-OSPEMIFENE (os PEM i feen) is used to treat painful sexual intercourse in females after menopause, a symptom of menopause that occurs due to changes in and around the vagina.
+OSPEMIFENE (os PEM i feen) is used to treat vaginal dryness and painful sexual intercourse due to menopause; these symptoms occur due to changes in and around the vagina.

 How should I use this medicine?